-This ward is for children with blood disorders, cancers and leukemias – or immune, metabolic, gastroenterology or rheumatology disorders – who need a bone marrow or stem cell transplant, Gene therapy, Thymus transplant.
-Children are also admitted for CAR T-cell therapy, Robin and Fox wards are one of only two paediatric centres in the UK to offer these specialist immunotherapy treatments.
+This ward is for children with blood disorders, cancers and leukaemias – or immune, metabolic, gastroenterology or rheumatology disorders – who need a bone marrow or stem cell transplant, Gene therapy or Thymus transplant.
+Children are also admitted for CAR T-cell therapy.
+Robin and Fox wards are one of only two paediatric centres in the UK to offer these specialist immunotherapy treatments.

-BMT patients are in strict isolation before, during and after their transplant
+Bone Marrow Transplant (BMT) patients are in strict isolation before, during and after their transplant.

 If your child has any additional needs, please call in advance to let us know.

 Robin Ward is primarily run by our highly qualified nursing team, but also includes consultants, specialist nurses, physiotherapists, occupational therapists, healthcare assistants, play specialists and housekeeping staff.

 The following members of staff will be available to help you during your stay on the ward: